Nightmares: the basics

 - imaginary fears, such as monsters.

 Depending on their language ability, children can often recall the content of a bad dream in detail.
-Some younger children might find it difficult to get back to sleep following a nightmare.
+Some younger children might find it hard to get back to sleep after a nightmare.

 Children often wake tearful and upset after a nightmare.
 They will want comfort from you.
-As children get older, they will get better at understanding that a dream is just a dream.
+As children get older, they’ll get better at understanding that a dream is just a dream.

 By seven, your child might be able to deal with nightmares without calling you for comfort.